TomTomB/scss-proto/readme.md

 ## Install

+0. Install NodeJS if not already done.
+You can get it [here](https://nodejs.org/en/ '(target|_blank)')

 1. Get the stylelint extention for your editor of choice.
 You can find a list of them [here ](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/complementary-tools.md#editor-plugins '(target|_blank)')

-2. Clone this repo
+1. Clone this repo

-3. Inside a terminal run `npm install && npm start`
+1. Inside a terminal run `npm install && npm start`

 The fully optimized CSS file will be placed inside the dist folder.